Gilles Simon: 2020: Fifth semifinal at the Open 13, struggles in COVID season

 When the ATP resumed tournament play in August, Simon played at the Western & Southern Open.
-This event normally took place in Cincinnati, Ohio, but was held at the USTA Billie Jean King National Tennis Center in New York City, United States, in order to reduce unnecessary player travel by centralizing the tournament and the subsequent US Open in the same venue.
+This event normally took place in Cincinnati, Ohio, but was held at the USTA Billie Jean King National Tennis Center in New York City, in order to reduce unnecessary player travel by centralizing the tournament and the subsequent US Open in the same venue.
 He lost in the final round of qualifying to American Sebastian Korda.
 Ranked 52 at the US Open, he was defeated in the second round by 19th seed and world No. 25, Taylor Fritz.

 After the US Open, Simon competed at the Open du Pays d'Aix, an ATP Challenger tournament in Aix-en-Provence, France.
 As the top seed, he was ousted from the tournament in the first round by Federico Gaio.
 At the Italian Open, he lost in the second round of qualifying to Dominik Koepfer.
 At the Hamburg Open, he fell in the final round of qualifying to Pablo Cuevas.
 However, he received entry into the main draw as a lucky loser.
 He was defeated in the first round by qualifier Jiří Veselý.
 Ranked 54 at the French Open, he lost in the first round to ninth seed and world No. 11, Denis Shapovalov in four sets.

 After the French Open, Simon played at the Bett1Hulks Indoors.
 He lost in the second round to second seed and world No. 13, Roberto Bautista Agut.
 At the Bett1Hulks Championship, he upset third seed and world No. 12, Denis Shapovalov, in the second round.
-He was defeated in the quarterfinals by Italian wildcard Jannik Sinner in three sets, despite winning the second set 6-0.
+He was defeated in the quarterfinals by Italian wildcard Jannik Sinner in three sets, despite winning the second set 6–0.
 At the Paris Masters, he lost in the first round to Tommy Paul.
 Simon played his final tournament of the season at the Sofia Open.
 Getting past qualifying, he was defeated in the second round by sixth seed John Millman.